Kindergarten Eligibility and Early Admission

 - If accepted into kindergarten early, your child will be in a class with students who may be more than a year older and more developmentally mature.

 - Only children who turn five between September 2 and October 15 of the school year can be considered.
 If your child’s birthday is after October 15, he or she cannot be considered for kindergarten enrollment this year but is age eligible for pre-k.

 If you decide to apply for early admission, you will need to follow these steps:

 - Check with your neighborhood school to get more details about early admission.

-- Complete the Early Admission Request form included in the packet and return it to City Schools, Early Learning Programs, 200 E. North Avenue, Room 308, Baltimore, MD 21202, after April 4 and before May 13.
+- Complete the Early Admission Request form included in the packet and return it to City Schools, Early Learning Programs, 200 E. North Avenue, Room 308, Baltimore, MD 21202.

 - Ask two people who know about child development and your child (including what he or she can do) —for example, a doctor, coach, teacher or pastor—to complete the checklists in the packet and send them straight to City Schools at the address above.
 If your child has attended a pre-k program, one of the people you ask must be a teacher from that program.

-- Ensure that all paperwork is received by City Schools by May 13 for the 2016-17 school year.
+- Ensure that all paperwork is received by City Schools by the deadline.